nofrills-io/empress/docs/README.md

 Additionally:
 - supports "save & restore" flow (it's automatic, as long as your model is `Parcelable`)
 - supports long-running suspending requests
-- uses `kotlinx.coroutines.flow.Flow` for propagating changes (for immutable models)
+- uses `kotlinx.coroutines.flow.Flow` for propagating changes
 - aims for compatibility with Jetpack Compose (with mutable models)

 ### Install